-Let’s understand the zeroth law of thermodynamics with the concept of temperature.
+Let’s understand its application with the concept of temperature.

 Consider two conducting bodies kept side-by-side, the boundary of these bodies is adiabatic.
 However, the wall between these two bodies is a conducting wall or a diathermic wall.

-Let’s say fluid is kept in container A with pressure, volume, and temperature as Pa, Va, Ta, and the other body also have fluid with properties as Pb, Vb, Tb.
+Let’s say fluid is kept in container A with pressure, volume, and temperature as Pa, Va, Ta, and the other body also has fluid with properties as Pb, Vb, Tb.

 Assume the temperature of body A is greater than that of body B (Ta > Tb), so the heat flow occurs from the body of high temperature to the body of lower temperature.
 This is what happens in two conducting bodies with varying temperatures when kept in contact with each other, as you can see in the image above.

 So, at present, these two bodies are not in thermal equilibrium; what happens is that the molecules of body A vibrate a lot because of higher kinetic energy, and the molecules of both the bodies interact with each other.
 Now, molecules with high kinetic energy hit the molecules with lower kinetic energy and transfer their energy to them, this is how heat transfer takes place.

 Now, a time comes when their kinetic energies become equal.
 This means that the temperature also becomes equal, i.e., Ta = Tb.
 Now, heat transfer stops.

 The state of these two bodies change, but after this change, no further change will occur.
 Therefore, the two bodies are in thermal equilibrium.
 This is the zeroth law of thermodynamics.